 Audio has always been a passion of mine starting with music and growing to all forms.
 During my time at Michigan Technological University I have developed my knowledge of sound with many projects.
-I have also had the opportunity to collaborate with many creative outlets of the theater.
+I have also had the opportunity to collaborate with other creative outlets of the theater.
 My experiences also include sales, working with consumers, and manual labor while working at Rowe’s Produce Farm.

 For Michigan Tech's production, Romancing Horror: Four Stories by H.P.
 Lovecraft, I was in charge of the intermission, pre-show, and post-show.
 I pulled music from well known horror films and created a half hour mix.
 This clip is the transition from the pre-show to the beginning of the play.
 I created eerie sounds that transitioned from the pulled music to the H.P.
 Lovecraft theme that I composed.
 This them was changed slightly and played at intermission and curtain call.
 It was fun piecing together all of the horror music for the beginning mix because it gave me an excuse to listen to a lot of horror music but more importantly this music would set the tone for the entire play.
 I was also the live mixer for the final story of the production.